Conquering one of my biggest farm fears

 For many used to working on a farm, like my husband, climbing up and in a bin is old hat.
 The first time I attempted it, my heart was pounding.
 I hoped my sweaty palms wouldn’t give out as I climbed the straight ladder with nothing below me but the hard ground.
 Upon crawling in, I felt panic as I sunk in mid-calf into the corn because every year, I hear stories of farmers who don’t make it out of a grain bin alive when the grain suddenly flows like quicksand.

 One year while volunteering at our county fair, I oversaw the “grain entrapment” activity.
 A small grain bin is placed on the floor with a rope coming out of the top.
 Through a weighted system, it can tell the participant pulling up on the rope how many pounds of force they are exerting.
 According to Iowa State University, the strength required to lift a 165-pound person out of shoulder-deep grain is 625 pounds of force.
 Let’s just say, a lot of strapping men who thought that sounded easy walked away with the knowledge they’d need a different plan to pull someone out of danger.

 Many county Iowa Farm Bureaus, including Story County Farm Bureau, have fundraised for and donated rescue grain tubes to their local fire department.
 These tubes are placed around the person who is trapped to stop the flow of grain from sucking them down farther into the bin.
-Then the grain around them can be shoveled out until it is feasible to pull the person out.
+Then the grain around them can be shoveled out until it is feasible to pull the person to safety.

 By Caitlyn Lamm.
 Caitlyn is Iowa Farm Bureau's public relations specialist.

 Want more news on this topic?
-Iowa Farm Bureau members may subscribe for a free email news service, featuring the farm and rural topics that interest them most!
+Farm Bureau members may subscribe for a free email news service, featuring the farm and rural topics that interest them most!